ethstorage/ethstorage-doc/storage-provider-guide/tutorials.md

 Its default value is `1` which represents snarkjs.
 You have the option to override the flag and set it to `2` in order to utilize go-rapidsnark, which enhances the performance of zk proof generation on certain platforms, such as Ubuntu.

-If you want to build an es-node with go-rapidsnark on Ubuntu, be sure to [verify the corresponding dependencies](#install-rapidsnark-dependencies).
+If you have to run an es-node pre-built with value `2` on Ubuntu 20.04, you will need to [install extra packages](#install-libc6_235).

 ## Options for running es-node